CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 How to make it: Cut out a paper branch from brown paper, and a half moon out of a standard cupcake liner.
 Help your kiddo glue the branch and liners to a black sheet of paper, creating your owl.
 Then, glue the googly eyes and have your tot use the brown marker to decorate the owl.

-Lift anyone’s spirits with this cute and easy Halloween craft for toddlers from Balloon Time.
-These goofy ghouls are a breeze to make and add a fun dose of silliness to any not-so-spooky celebration.
+Lift anyone’s spirits with this cute and easy Halloween craft for toddlers from Happiness Is Homemade.
+These adorable ghouls are a breeze to make and add a dose of sweetness to any spooky celebration.
+You can even make a few to hand out to trick-or-treaters!

 Painted Pumpkin Acorns